MarcelHB/mpi-rma-static-analysis/README.md

                    `main`, then override this by `ENTRY_POINT`.
 For Fortran code, setting `-e MAIN_` is likely to be required.

-`-h, -help` ......
+`-h, --help` .....
 Prints an essential usage help to the output.

 `-L` .............
 Lazy mode IFDS problem model.
 Switches to the lazy IFDS problem path
                    sensitivity, currently skipping the post-IFDS problem analysis stage.